cayossarian/clamav-mac/README.md

 In all cases, when a virus is found, it is moved to the quarantine folder and an email is send to the administrator.

 ### Installing
-Important Note - the scripts overwrites previous repository configuration files including those for Clamv.
+Important Note - the scripts overwrite previous repository configuration files including those for Clamv.
 If you need to retain any changes in those files, make copies before running the script.

 ```
     git clone https://github.com/cayossarian/clamav-mac.git